Leviticus 2

 16verseThe priest shall burn as its memorial part of its crushed grain and part of its oil, along with all its frankincense.
 It is an offering made by fire to the LORD.

-Meaning and Structure of the Encampment
+The Meaning of the Grain Offering

 Meditation Points